Daniel-191/casino-bot-wiki/docs/features/mining/dig.md

 ## Cooldown

-The mining cooldown is shared across the bot's general action system - Patreon donators get a reduced cooldown.
+The mining cooldown is shared across the bot's general action system - Patreon donators get a reduced cooldown, and some [mining events](events.md) cut it by up to 75% while they're live.

 ## Session limits